Filters in Platform Analytics

 The filter applies to those data visualizations and list components that contain a target of the filter.

-If you want to put multiple filters on your dashboard, consider adding a filter group.
-In a filter group, you configure several filters and apply or clear them with one action, making only one call to the database.
+In a filter group, you configure several filters and apply or clear them with one action, making one database call.
 A filter group may therefore be more efficient than multiple separate filters.

 When you create a filter, you first specify the filter type.
 All further configuration options depend on the selected type.